Vyron1/MacGyver/README.md

 --------------
 https://openclassrooms.com/fr/projects/156/assignment
 --------------
-Mini-game where MacGyver has to recover 3 objects to incapacitate the guard and escape.
+Mini-game where MacGyver has to fid the parts and build a syringe to incapacitate the guard and escape.

 Virtual Environment
 --------------------------------